YiLi-2020/academic-kickstart/content/home/skills.md

   icon = "galactic-senate"
   icon_pack = "fab"
   name = "Black Tech"
+  description = """
-  description = """Designed and programmed a drone at 10, also interested in aerial photography and stunt competition. """
+  Designed and programmed a drone at 10, also interested in aerial photography and stunt competition.
+  """

 [[feature]]
   icon = "chart-line"